Television & Media Production BA (Hons)

 Finding and Writing Stories

 Whether you want to be a programme maker or a journalist you will need to understand how to identify and find interesting stories that people will engage with.
-Whether it is for a fiction production, a documentary or current affairs, in print, online or TV, telling a story in a thought-provoking way is how you will engage with your audience.
+We introduce you to working with sound, producing podcasts and radio programmes in our radio studios equipped with current industry-standard software.

 Getting it out there!